scyrych/BotW-BetterVR/README.md

 **Traversal & Physics**
 - Exiting the water while swimming can be difficult at certain angles.
 Swim dashing sometimes doesn't work.
 - Magnesis & Stasis aim is off-center at far distances.
 Point your gaze to the **right** of the object to highlight it.
+- Shrine exits require looking at the bottom of the altar from a slight distance before the prompt might appear.

 ### Mod Installation